 How can you change your online reputation?

 By pushing already highly-ranked negative posts down search engine results pages so that they are seen by fewer people.
-Several companies have started blogs and used social media to turn around their reputation online.
+Several companies have started blogs and used social media to improve their online reputation.
 By constantly updating their blogs and social media accounts it normally takes about three to six months to squeeze the bad post down from the first to second page on Google.

 Prevent it from happening